JoshKeegan/pcp-webapi/README.md

     joshkeegan/pcp-webapi
 ```

+### With Vector
+This image was made to be used with [Vector](https://github.com/Netflix/vector) (although there's no reason it can't be used by itself).
+See the [Vector sample](vector-sample/README.md) for instructions.

 ## Publishing
 Note: only people authorised to publish to this repo on Docker Hub can publish the image.